Production and attenuation of cosmic-ray boosted dark matter: Constraints from Direct Detection Experiment

 where $m_N$ is the mass of the target nucleus $N$ in the detector.
 In this work, we focus on the XENON1T experiment, which is a xenon dual-phase time projection chamber.
 For XENON1T, $m_N\simeq 122~\text{GeV}$.
 The form factor in the differential cross section takes the same form as that the calculation of Earth attenuation.

 \paragraph{Figure 6} In \fig{fig:recoil_spectrum}, the recoil event spectrum for the large cross section case corresponds to the same parameters in the right panel of \fig{fig:crdm_flux_underground} are shown.
 The results show that with the form factor included, both the analytic approach and the MC simulation predict signals in the XENON1T S1-S2 signal region of interest (ROI) of $4.9-49~\text{keVnr}$.
+The rapid decreasing and oscillation of the event rate above the ROI are due to the properties of the Helm form factor.